ionic-team/ionic-site/content/docs/resources/using-npm/index.md

 ionic-angular                       3.0.0           3.0.0           3.0.1        myAp0
 ```

 This tells us that there is an update to the ionic-framework package, version `3.0.1`.
-To get this update, we can run `npm install ionic-angular@latest`.
+To get this update, we can run `npm install ionic-angular@latest --save`.
 Alternatively, we could update our `package.json` to `"ionic-angular": "3.0.1"`, and then run `npm update`.